-- Resume (Many people do not realise how crucial this is to your success in Canada, so read our Resume format in Canada section, download a good template, and get working on it).
+- Updated resume in the Canadian format (many people do not realise how crucial this is to your success in Canada, so read our Resume format in Canada section, download a good template, and get working on it).

 - Arrange a place to stay, for at least the first night.
 Learn more about finding accommodation in Canada.

-- Reference from previous employers (or at least, a contact for someone who will agree to provide this if required while you’re in Canada).
+- References from previous employers (or at least, a contact for someone who will agree to provide this if required while you’re in Canada).

 - Ask previous insurers to supply you with a “no claims” letter, to serve as proof of driving history.